freiding/AutomatedTestingWebApp/README.md

   - Input user email
   - Click button "Next"
   - Input user password
-  - Get a username in the upper right corner , and equals with the original
+  - Get a username per page, and equals with the original

 ##### Correctness: 100%